Structural Strengthening Among Issues at Core of New Florida Building Requirements

 Structural Risks Specific to Coastal Areas

-Among the reasons that coastal counties such as Miami-Dade and Broward had such laws in the first place was because of the structural risks unique to coastal areas.
+Among the reasons coastal counties, such as Miami-Dade and Broward, had such laws in the first place was due to the structural risks unique to coastal areas.

 Namely, the corrosive effect of salt water, whether in liquid form or “salt air”.

-The exposure of rebar to the chloride ions of salt particles in the water or suspended in the air can cause corrosion, which weakens the rebar and thus the structure itself.
+The exposure of rebar to chloride ions in salt particles suspended in water or air can cause corrosion, weakening the rebar and, consequently, the structure itself.

 While the final report on the Champlain Towers collapse has yet to be published, corroded rebar was among the issues that had been reported.